zacjl/Pokemon-Showdown/mods/gennext/README.md

   still give the foe a free switch-in _and_ a turn to set up.

 - Flower Gift now only boosts Sp.
-Def, but if Sunny Day is used while Cherrim is out, the next switch-in also receives +1 SpD
+Def, but if Sunny Day is used while Cherrim is out, the next switch-in also receives +1 SpD.
+Cherrim-Sunshine is Grass/Fire Type.

 - All Quiver Dancers (except Smeargle) get an item named Gossamer Wing (Select "Stick" in the teambuilder).
 It makes them take half damage from Rock, Ice,